rsaray/StanfordCourseFormat/README.md

 4. Login into your Moodle site with an admin role.
 You should be prompted by the "Plugins check" screen to upgrade your database to install the plugin.
 Do so.

+5. You can now create a new course with the Stanford Format:
-5. Click Turn editing on the top right.
+    1. Click Turn editing on the top right.

-6. Click Courses under Site Administration on the left menu
+    2. Click Courses under Site Administration on the left menu

-7. Click add/edit courses
+    3. Click "add/edit courses"
+    4. Click "Add new Course" and populate the basic course data

-8. Choose Stanford Format from the Course format drop-down menu and Click Save changes
+    5. Choose "Stanford Format" from the Course format drop-down menu
+    6. Click "Save changes"

 Stanford University